MStewart0218/Kickstarter-Analysis/README.md

 #### What can you conclude about the Outcomes based on Goals?
     1. Goal 1000 to 4999 account for the majority of ‘Number Successful’ and ‘Number Failed’.
     2. The highest percentage of ‘Percentage Successful’ campaigns have a goal less than 1000, while the highest percentage of ‘Percentage Failed’ campaigns have a goal greater than 50000.
-Campaign goals less than 1000 are more successful that goals greater than 50000.
+Campaign goals less than 1000 are more successful thaan goals greater than 50000.

 #### What are some limitations of this dataset?
     1. Data limitations are reflected in the Canceled Plays- Outcomes Based on Goal data since there are no canceled campaigns that met any of the goal ranges.